ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

   cd ../certlib
   go test

-To compile and run the certifier service and test it, follow the instructions in sample_app.
+To compile and run the Certifier Service and test it, follow the instructions in sample_apps/simple_example.

 Utilities